Here is everything you need to know about classic terracotta pots and how you can use them to display small houseplants in your home.

 - They can also be easily painted or personalized to any desired vintage look

-- They’re great for plants due to their porous nature, which aids proper drainage and spread plant roots
+- They’re great for plants due to their porous nature, which aids proper drainage and the spread of plant roots

 - Terracotta pots possess excellent heat retention and repellent properties